 There is something in good decor/marketing because without even looking at menu or prices, I had decided we would definitely be eating there based purely on the authentic Japanese eatery appearance.

-There isn't much in the way of seating.
-A few outdoor tables and a long bench to sit at inside.
+There isn't much in the way of seating, just a few outdoor tables and a long bench to sit at inside.
 I snatched up a couple of seats at a long table with another family and guarded anxiously while Hien stood in line to order.

 As for as ordering goes, the positive is that you don't have to think much because there are only 4 noodle options and a few snacks and sides.
 Of the 4 noodle options, 2 are basically the same thing but one having more pork than the other.
 The other 2 are spicy.
 While we were waiting for our order, I read the Hakataya Noodle story from a brochure.
 I decided that the concept is much like Ajisen, one of my favorite ramen chains in the world (I say world because Ajisen has branches in China, Singapore, Australia and of course, Japan).
 The deal with Hakataya is their tonkatsu soup, which means pork broth.